rmrk-team/substra-hooks/packages/core/README.md

 # SubstraHooks Core

-SubstraHooks is a collection of useful react hooks that work with polkadot.js on substrate blockchains
+SubstraHooks is a collection of useful react hooks that work with polkadot.js on [Substrate](https://substrate.io/) blockchains

 inspired by [useDApp](https://github.com/EthWorks/useDApp)